- Search The Registry

 - Creating Support

 - My Account

 Contemporary Mauritania has been criticized for its poor human rights record, including for Mauritania's continued practice of slavery, a result of a historical caste system between the Bidhan and Haratin, despite abolishing it in 1981 as the last country in the world to do so and criminalizing it in 2007.
 There have also been allegations of systematic torture by Mauritanian law enforcement.
-Since then, it has experienced recurrent coups and periods of authoritarian military rule.
+Since then, it has experienced recurrent coups and authoritarian military rule.
 The most recent coup, in 2008, was led by General Mohamed Ould Abdel Aziz, who then won presidential elections in 2009 and 2014.
-Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as having been the country's first peaceful transition of power since independence.
+Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as the country's first peaceful transition of power since independence.